Predisposition to hidradenitis linked to predisposition to metabolic diseases

 Hidradenitis is a purulent inflammation of the apocrine sweat glands that typically occurs in the armpits and groin.
 Early studies reported that patients with hidradenitis have an increased risk of developing concomitant pathologies, such as diabetes and cardiovascular disease.

-It has been suggested that this risk may be due to common risk factors, such as smoking, obesity, and metabolic syndrome.
+It has been suggested that this risk may be due to common risk factors such as smoking, obesity, and metabolic syndrome.
 In addition, patients with hidradenitis have an increased systemic inflammatory burden in the form of elevated circulating levels of C-reactive protein and proinflammatory cytokines, which are associated with an increased risk of cardiovascular disease.

 To further our understanding of the links between hidradenitis suppurativa and cardiovascular and metabolic diseases, a team led by Valdemar Wendelboe Nielsen from Bispebjerg Hospital examined the genetic correlation of hidradenitis suppurativa with coronary heart disease and diabetes mellitus using individual genotype data from the UK Biobank.